Have A Question?

 Yes, absolutely.
 It is a wise decision to have a complete pre-inspection and indoor air quality assessment performed prior to putting your home on the market to make sure no hidden issues will be revealed after a potential buyer has made an offer to buy your home.
 In this case, you would need to have an IAQ Home Survey professional test (a more detailed analysis of the home air) conducted by a home inspector who participates in our professional network.
 IAQ Home Survey provides you the ability to conduct a more detailed analysis of the compounds found in your home’s air.
 Plus, the home inspector takes care of performing the test and handling all the paperwork and shipping.
 Having a certified report from a home inspector that the air quality in your home meets recommended or acceptable levels gives credibility to the overall value of your home.
-Please note that IAQ Home Survey testing will cost more than our online price since it is performed by a service professional and it is a more detailed analysis.
 You will need to contact the local provider for all pricing.
 Find a professional near you (click here).

 I recently moved into a rental property that has a lot of noticeable water damage.
 How can I know if there is any hidden mold?